 3 </appSettings>

+If the external file is present, ASP.NET will combine the appSettings values from web.config with those in the external file.
+If a key/value pair is present in both files, ASP.NET will use the value from the external file.
 The feature demonstrated above is useful when you keep user-specific or environment-specific settings in the external file.
 Let web.config contain those settings that are global to all the installed instances of your application, while each user or installed site contains their own settings in an external file.
 This approach makes it easier to move around global web.config changes and keep web.config checked into source control, while each developer can get their own settings separate.

 One caveat to this approach is that the ASP.NET runtime does not detect when the external file changes.
 You’ll need to make changes to web.config itself for ASP.NET to launch a new version of the application with all changes in effect.